 Tom Haggerty and Scalp Exercises for Hair Loss

-While watching the video, I suddenly remembered a dear old friend (a totally one directional friendship, as I am certain this person does not even remember my name!) by the name of Tom Hagerty.
+While watching the video, I suddenly remembered am old hair loss guru “friend” by the name of Tom Hagerty.
 Ever since I first started reading about hair loss on the internet well over ten years ago, Mr. Hagerty has had a steady and unique presence via his interesting website on scalp exercises that he himself developed and which that can supposedly reverse hair loss or at least stop further hair loss (Mr. Hagerty does have a good head of hair for his age).

 I used to frequent his website and old limited-activity forums regularly ten or more years ago and even ordered his DVD despite my major reservations about his whole concept.
 The only reason I ordered the DVD was that the price was low (I think around $30 at the time), and Mr. Hagerty communicated with me a few times via e-mail and via his forums and sounded extremely sincere and helpful.
 We both lived in the same state at the time too.

 In any event, I saw his DVD, but out of laziness as well as due to Propecia and Rogaine giving me decent results (or my hair just naturally fluctuating between good and bad for a few years), I never stuck with the scalp exercises and even stopped visiting hair loss forums frequently for a few years.
 Perhaps I tried Mr. Hagerty’s scalp exercises for a week at most?

 Funnily enough, a few years ago, Jotronic from Hasson & Wong also posted a video about scalp exercises in order to improve real scalp laxity prior to getting a strip hair transplant.